ADVISORY CALIFORNIA-SHOOTING/

 Aerial views of San Jose after multiple people killed in shooting

-SAN JOSE: Aerial views of San Jose, California, where an assailant opened fire at a light rail yard on Wednesday morning, killing an unspecified number of people and injuring others, according to the county sheriff's office said.
+SAN JOSE: Aerial views of San Jose, California, where an assailant opened fire at a light rail yard on Wednesday morning, killing eight people.

 Restrictions: